 You also may consider washing your eggshells before adding them to compost so that they don’t attract animals.
 Washing them will also reduce the risk of disease posed by raw eggs.

-All the minerals in eggshell can be found in the soil and the addition of these minerals will help neutralize the pH level of your compost.
-The good thing with eggshell is that they do not add alkalinity to your soil, but neutralize it.
+All the minerals in eggshells can be found in the soil and the addition of these minerals will help neutralize the pH level of your compost.
+The good thing with eggshells is that they do not add alkalinity to your soil, but neutralize it.

 #2 – Using Eggshells As Fertilizer